 - General Problems.
 In the end, you and your partner should make sure you are living a healthy lifestyle.
 Watch your eating and drinking habits.
 Avoid smoking and drinking altogether.
 Avoid situations that may cause stress and anxiety.
 Spend quality time together and make sure you are both happy.

 Infertility can cause emotional stress and often it can come to waiting every month to see if they have conceived.
 Do not give up hope if you do not find yourself pregnant in the first few months of trying to conceive.

 - top reasons women cant get pregnant

-- why women cant get pregnant
+- why some women cant get pregnant

 - women cant get pregnant